Skip to main content

 Guardian® is a registered trademark of The Guardian Life Insurance Company of America, New York, NY.

-At the end of 2022, the average SSDI benefit was approximately $1,358 per month.1 The average benefit from private long-term disability insurance (LTD) ranges between 60 and 80 percent of gross salary.4 The average benefit from private short-term disability insurance (STD) ranges between 40 and 70 percent of gross salary.3
+As of 2026, the average SSDI benefit is approximately $1,630 per month.1 The average benefit from private long-term disability insurance (LTD) ranges between 60 and 80% of gross salary.4 The average benefit from private short-term disability insurance (STD) ranges between 40 and 70% of gross salary.3